 The bucket option will save you money. 🙂

 If the pellets absorb moisture, they will come apart and start to break down into sawdust, rendering them useless.
 If the humidity percentage is in the 10 to 15 percent range, wood pallets can last up to six months.
 If the humidity is higher than ten percent, the pellets can last one to three months.

 Can you leave pellets in the hopper?

 If you plan to use your grill often or cook almost every day, you can leave pellets in the hopper.
 However, keep in mind that hoppers are not airtight boxes, and moisture can get in quickly.
 The hopper is not meant for pellet storage.
 If you will not be using the grill soon or the grill is in a high humidity environment, the pellets might not last long in the hopper.

 One Last Word.

 Storing smoker wood pellets is not complicated; the main goal is to keep the pellets dry and preferably tightly sealed to keep the pellets from losing their natural flavor.
 The storing method doesn’t have to be complicated.
-Suppose you are using outdoor spaces like your garage or backyard; try to use airtight buckets to store the pellets.
-A pellet grill’s hopper is not the best place to store wood pellets, but if you plan on cooking often, it is not bad, especially in dry environments.
+Suppose you use outdoor spaces like your garage or backyard; use airtight buckets to store the pellets.
+A pellet grill’s hopper is not the best place to store wood pellets, but it is not bad if you plan on cooking often, especially in dry environments.

 Enjoy Life, Get Grilling!